JANUARY 15: Pointless, Elstree Studios

 SEPTEMBER 15: Henley Festival, Henley on Thames

 For their second gig of 2021, Madness return to Henley for the popular five-day black tie festival.
 Appearing on the opening night on the Floating Stage, the band play the usual Greatest Hits summer set, with Mike’s mum Pat making a surprise guest appearance at one point.
+Woody is still “on holiday”, so Mez keeps his seat behind the drums.

 SEPTEMBER 25: Yellow vinyl edition of Absolutely released